SESYNC-ci/basic-git-lesson/slides/config.md

 As of October 1, 2020, all new repositories created on GitHub will have a default branch called `main`.
 Previously, the default name was `master`.
 The [change](https://github.com/github/renaming) was made to promote inclusive language in the version control world.
 SESYNC has updated the GitLab server to match this new default.
-However, the git client will still default to `master` if you create a repository locally, unless you configure it as described below.
+However, the git client that is running on the SESYNC RStudio server still defaults to `master` if you create a repository locally, unless you configure it as described below.
-You should also be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
+You should also be aware that any code, documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
 {:.notes}